Nanasaki-Ai/Crosswalk/README.md

  This dataset originates from continuous 24-hour live-streams of a specific intersection in Bangkok, captured from a fixed overhead perspective on **[YouTube](https://www.youtube.com/watch?v=xbBKbDwlR0E)**.

- It consists of 10 hours of footage, divided into 120 untrimmed videos, recorded between November 2023 and May 2024.
+ It consists of 10 hours of footage, divided into **120** untrimmed videos, recorded between November 2023 and May 2024.

- Video numbers range from *video_001* to *video_120*.
-All videos are five minutes long.
+ Video numbers range from **video_001.avi** to **video_120.avi**.
+All videos are **five minutes** long.

  These videos feature the same traffic scene under various weather conditions and times of day.

- Focusing on two pedestrian crosswalks, the dataset captures vehicles moving bidirectionally, entering and exiting the frame via the left and right boundaries.
+ Focusing on **two** crosswalks, the dataset captures vehicles moving bidirectionally, entering and exiting the frame via the left and right boundaries.

  To reduce extraneous background activity, the recordings were confined to areas of interest, yielding a final video resolution of 1200×1100 pixels at 30 fps.